HomeNewsBotswana's Lesedi Power Project update

 TLOU Energy to raise US $2.6m for Lesedi power project

 The TLOU Energy Lesedi power project is set to be developed in two phases.
-Phase one involves transmission lines construction, sub-stations, grid connection, electricity generators and potentially the drilling of additional gas wells.
+Phase one involves transmission lines construction, substations, grid connection, electricity generators, and potentially the drilling of additional gas wells.
 Initial generation is proposed to be up to 2MW of electricity.
 Funding required for phase one is US $10m which can be staged if necessary.

 Phase two involves the expansion of electricity generation up to 10MW.
-This will include drilling of gas wells and the purchase of additional generation assets.
+This will include the drilling of gas wells and the purchase of additional generation assets.
 Funding required for phase two is US $20m.
-Upon successful completion of phase one and two, the company plans to expand the project beyond 10MW.
+Upon successful completion of phases one and two, the company plans to expand the project beyond 10MW.

 Funding discussions

 Early this month, the company announced that funding discussions with a number of parties were ongoing.
-The most advanced project finance discussions were with a very reputable Botswana based entity.
-Due to confidentiality the Company was unable to name the entity concerned at the time.
+The most advanced project finance discussions were with a very reputable Botswana-based entity.
+Due to confidentiality, the Company was unable to name the entity concerned at the time.

 April 2021

 Lesedi Power Project finance discussions are at an advanced stage with a very reputable Botswana-based entity.
-According to Tlou Energy, due to confidentiality they are unable to reveal the entity concerned at this time.
-However, they can confirm that their investment committee and board have discussed the project financing and are favourably disposed to Tlou’s proposal.
+According to Tlou Energy, due to confidentiality, they are unable to reveal the entity concerned at this time.
+However, they can confirm that their investment committee and board have discussed the project financing and are favorably disposed to Tlou’s proposal.
 They are now proceeding with a third-party technical review of the project as part of their due diligence process.
 Once this report is assessed an investment decision can be made.

 The Company is seeking project finance to build infrastructure to connect the Lesedi power project to the existing electricity grid in Botswana.
 This infrastructure includes transmission lines, electrical substations as well as the installation of gas and solar generation assets.